-Manner Manner in which the amount proposed to be spent during the financial year 2019-20 is detailed below: Sr. No Sector in Locations Outlay CSR Project or which the Locations (budget) sp Amount spent on the Cumulative Amount to be Spend Activity Identified activity is covered District (State) project or program wise projects of programs Expenditure Direct or through Implementing Agency 1 Cataract surgeries for underserved communities Health Churu Rajasthan Rs.
+Manner Manner in which the amount proposed to be spent during the financial year 2019-20 is detailed below: Sr. No CSR Project or Activity Identified Sector in which the activity is covered (State) Sector in Locations Outlay (budget) project or program wise Amount spent on the Cumulative Amount to be Spend project or program projects of programs Expenditure Direct or through Implementing Agency 1 Cataract surgeries for underserved communities Health Churu Rajasthan Rs.
 4.75 Lakh NIL Rs.
 4.75 Lakh Rs.4.75 Lakh to be spent through implementing agency

-Details of the Implementing Agency: Rs.
+Details of the Implementing Agency:- Rs.
 4.75 lakhs was proposed to be spent through the Implementing Agency named Bhoruka Charitable Trust.
 Bhoruka Charitable Trust finances cataract surgeries for unserved Communities, organize various Eye camps at different places in Rajasthan and do various other charitable works.